Scientific Name

 Lophophora is more tolerant of soil types than its relatives and typically grows in areas with decomposed limestone present in the soil.
 In cultivation, Lophophora does best in fast-draining mineral-based soil, which is about 2/3 sand.

-Abundant water is beneficial in the summer when temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth.
+Abundant water is beneficial in the summer when temperatures are over 90°F (32°C) and the plants are exposed to full sunlight for maximum growth.
 The soil must be allowed to dry out completely between waterings.

 They should also be fertilized twice a year.
 Over-fertilizing will typically result in the Lophophora developing cracks and splitting.